bradietilley/pest-stories/docs/stories/inheritance.md

 ### Story Inheritance

 Story elements can be nested as much as you need.
-Parent stories share certain attributes with its children -- another way of looking at it is children inherit certain attributes from their parents.
+Parent stories share certain attributes with its children, or more simply, children inherit certain attributes from their parents.

 You may nest stories via the `->stories()` method, like so: